Nat-Lab/natolang/readme.md

 asm(); # => Hello
 ```

-Yes, function a just like any other variables too.
+Yes, function a just like any other variables.
 That means you can do this:
 ```c
 fun self_mod {
     printi(1);